Never Any Thyme

 Do you love berries?
 You do?
 Great!
 These mixed berry muffins are perfect for all you berry lovers out there.
 And, you can even mix and match your favorite berries to bake up a delicious and healthy breakfast treat.

 This mixed berry muffin recipe is filling, delicious, and – as is the case with most of the muffins I like to bake – cuts back on saturated fat while bumping up the fiber by using whole wheat flour.
+This recipe is inspired by these blackberry muffins.
 Here I went with a mix of all purpose flour with white whole wheat, but you could certainly use all whole wheat if you like.
 I just happened to use what I had on hand.

 And speaking of using what you have on hand, I used a mix of blackberries and strawberries, but you can use blueberries, raspberries, or whatever you like!